-Juvenile Lawyer in New Braunfels, Texas, Representing Minors
+Juvenile Lawyer in New Braunfels, Texas,

 If a minor is charged with a criminal offense in Texas, they may often believe that a juvenile offense is not a serious problem and that the criminal record of the offense eventually goes away.
-However, even a minor conviction in a juvenile court is not to be taken lightly, as it can impact the future of a child for years to come.
+However, even a minor conviction in a juvenile law court is not to be taken lightly, as it can impact the future of a child for years to come.

-Learn how the state of Texas courts handle juvenile crimes and why it is imperative to seek the help of a skilled juvenile lawyer to protect the rights of a child accused of a criminal offense.
+Learn how the state of Texas courts handle juvenile crimes and why it is imperative to seek the help of a skilled juvenile defense lawyer to protect the rights of a child accused of a criminal offense.

 Who Is Considered a Juvenile in Texas?